 The biggest difference, of course, is that CAMP now exists as the community-engaged learning component of an integrative learning course.
 The Muhlenberg students involved are more committed than ever—attending each week is part of their grade—and their coursework prepares them to better understand what’s happening at Allen.

 “The classroom experience discusses the causes and consequences of the opportunity gap, which is created when families and communities are under-resourced and face difficulties pulling themselves out of poverty due to economic and political forces that benefit wealthier areas,” Deegan says.
 “In class, we discuss these challenges and their interconnectedness and how public policies affect opportunities for under-resourced individuals, for better and worse.”

 Because of this classroom work, she says, students are better attuned to the school environment and the students at Allen, who share their stories about daily life as they work on the college admissions process.
-After every session at Allen, the Muhlenberg students complete a reflection essay, which asks them to make a connection between their readings and their service-learning experience.
+After every session at Allen, the Muhlenberg students complete a reflection essay, which asks them to make a connection between their readings and their community-engaged learning experience.

 “I ask them to reflect upon how this integrated experience is changing them and their perspective,” Deegan says.
 “For many, this class experience has been a game-changer, as they are much more aware of their privilege and how important it is to engage in the simple act of listening and being supportive.”

 Deegan’s students quickly identified the need for another major change to CAMP: to visit Allen weekly instead of every other week.
 Solomon Bergwerk ’21, an international studies major and innovation & entrepreneurship minor, says he led that charge.